About Forgotten Hero

 Sorry, but you will need to buy the book to find that out!

-You can now buy directly from us here
+You can now order directly from us here for delivery in UK and USA.

 Preamble